 It’s a good idea to seal up the larger of these checks, anything over about a quarter of an inch to seal out water and bugs.
-Caulk these with caulk formulated for logs with good stretch and sealant capabilities.
+Seal these cracks with caulk formulated with good stretch and sealant capabilities.

 For large checks you should first fill the cavity with backer rod (round foam strips) and then apply the caulk over this.
 This provides good adhesion for the caulk and the foam allows the normal expansion and contraction of the wood without affecting the caulks bond.
 Over time this area of log cabin maintenance becomes easier and easier.

-For large gaps such as around your window and door bucks we’ve found it best to use expanding foam.
+For large gaps such as around your window and door bucks we’ve found it best to use expanding insulating foam sealant.
 If you can feel the cold air coming in around your doors and windows you need to remove the trim boards and check that the bucks have been sealed.

 We use a re-usable foam gun that takes large cans of expanding foam.
 These professional guns cost about $40 but they allow you to carefully control the exact placement and amount of foam with a squeeze of the trigger.
 When you’re done you can just close the nozzle and still re-use the same can of foam months later as part of your on-going log cabin maintenance.

 To check the condition of your stain, spray a bit of water on the logs.
 If it beads up and runs down then the stain is still doing its job.

 To renew the log stain on your cabin you need to prepare the wood first.
 Hose it off to get loose dirt and cobwebs and scrub gently any stained areas or patches of mold.
 Once this is thoroughly dried and any cracks and checks are caulked you can begin staining.